MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Script_Internationalization.md

 `ConvertFrom-StringData`, converts text strings into dictionary-like hash tables to facilitate translation.

-To support international Help text, Windows PowerShell includes the following
+To support international Help text, PowerShell includes the following
 features:

 * A Data section that separates text strings from code instructions.
 For more